 This video captures some of the performance assessment for identification in Visual Arts.
 The Visual Arts Advisory Council evaluated student portfolios separately from the performance assessment.

-All 2nd graders in APS are screened for gifted and talented identification either with the Naglieri Nonverbal Abilities Test (NNAT) or the Cognitive Abilities Test (CogAT).
+Second and Seventh graders in APS are screened for gifted and talented identification with the Cognitive Abilities Test (CogAT) screener online.

 - APS Department of Assessment & Research - visit this department's page for more specifics and the administration of the assessment for the Universal Screening